About the Recipe

 Preheat oven to 400 degrees.

-Pour mixture into a casserole dish 9 x 11.
+Pour mixture into a casserole dish or deep pie pan.

-Roll crust so that it’s about 1 inch larger than the pan you’re using.
-It doesn't have to be pretty to be delicious.
+Roll out crust so that it’s about 1 inch larger than the pan you’re using.

-Place the crust on top of the pot pie mixture, and press it into the sides of the dish.
-Cut vents in top
+Place the crust on top of the pot pie mixture, and press crust into the sides of the dish.
+Cut vents in the top of the crust.

-Allow to rest and cool for 10-15 minutes before serving.
+Allow to cool for a little bit before serving.